This article was written with one of our Partners, PwC, on the back of a webinar we did together on the topic.

 Transition risks: impacts on nature

 Transition risks stem from how companies impact biodiversity and ecosystems, and how society reacts to these impacts.
+As awareness of biodiversity loss increases, companies face:

-• stricter regulation (e.g. EUDR which now introduces stringent traceability and due-diligence requirements for commodities associated with deforestation),
+- Stricter regulation (e.g. EUDR which now introduces stringent traceability and due-diligence requirements for commodities associated with deforestation)

-• market pressure from investors and customers,
+- Market pressure from investors and customers

-• societal pressure, including activism and reputational risks.
+- Societal pressure, including activism and reputational risks.
 Think of the debate over large infrastructure projects such as the A69 motorway in France, which illustrates how biodiversity concerns can translate into social opposition, legal challenges, and significant project delays.

 In this context, a company's impact on nature becomes a proxy for its exposure to future transition risks.

-2. Measuring exposure to nature risks
+Measuring exposure to nature risks

 Exposure captures how sensitive an activity is to nature-related risks.